 The course Security Integration Project represents the culmination of the minor Security, Safety and Justice.
 The knowledge students have obtained during previous courses within the SSJ minor is varied and diverse.
-This course has as its particular goal to synthesize and integrate the knowledge that has been obtained throughout the minor and challenges students to apply the different theories, approaches, and methods from SSJ courses to a real case.
-Students are encouraged to analyse a well-researched security incident which took place in a multi-actor environment and apply knowledge they have gained in the SSJ (and if possible from their study discipline.
-Students are encouraged to reflect upon whether and how the knowledge obtained can produce practical insights as well.
+This course has as its particular goal to synthesise and integrate the knowledge that has been obtained throughout the minors and challenges students to apply the different theories, approaches, and methods from SSJ courses to a real case.
+Students are encouraged to analyse a well-researched safety and/or security incident which took place in a multi-actor environment and apply knowledge they have gained in the SSJ (and if possible from their study discipline).

 Mode of instruction

 Participation in a small crisis decision making simulation

 Group tutoring: 2 hours

 Self study and individual contact: 128 hours

 An individual literature review (30%) with a minimal grade of 5.